Section J Index

 - Section J, What is the the point?

 - How long does it take to get a Section J Report?

 BCA Part J reports are an integral part of any commercial Development Application

 A NCC Section J report, previously known as BCA Section J report, details the energy efficiency requirements of the National Construction Code (NCC).
 These are the regulations that need to be met for a given building to enable the building to progress through the approvals stages of a new building or significant renovation.
 These requirements are dependent on many attributes of the building in development, and the outcomes and requirements are unique to each building.
 While this might sound complicated, LittleShrub are experts in evaluating your building and letting you know how to meet these regulatory requirements in simple terms that are easily understood by the people required to use them.

-With NCC 2019 now in force in all states and territories with the exception of WA, the thermal performance calculations of the thermal envelope now need to include the impact of thermal bridging within these reports.
+With NCC 2019 now in force in all states and territories, the thermal performance calculations of the thermal envelope now need to include the impact of thermal bridging within these reports.
 These calculations are more complicated that the ones previously required by NCC 2016 however are far more indicative of actual performance.
 LittleShrub were actively involved in the authoring of AS/NZS 4859.2 and are uniquely placed to provide guidance and expert solutions in this space.